flexera-public/sca-codeinsight-reports-third-party-evidence/README.md

 **Python Requirements**

-This repository requires the python requests module to interact with the Code Insight REST APIs.
-To install this as well as the the modules it depends on the [requirements.txt](requirements.txt) file has been supplied and can be used as follows.
+The required python modules can be installed with the use of the [requirements.txt](requirements.txt) file which can be loaded via.

     pip install -r requirements.txt